Staffing Agencies Are a Fast-Growing Industry

-Whether you’re looking for a new employer or looking to go from full-time to more flexible work, a staffing agency can help you find the right fit.
+Whether you’re looking for a new employer, full-time work, or a flexible schedule, staffing agencies can help you find the right fit.
 And if you’re looking to make the shift to contract work, you’re in good company.

-“Economists, human resource experts, and global workforce managers dub 2023 the year of contingent staffing.”
+“Economists, human resource experts, and global workforce managers dubbed 2023 the year of contingent staffing.”
 Contingent workers, sometimes called “gig workers,” include contractors, freelancers, consultants, advisors, temporary employees, and more.
-And in 2023, the pool of this type of worker “is projected to grow by 53 percent worldwide.”
+And since 2023, this worker pool has continued to grow.

-Staffing agencies have been around since the 1940s, but these recent shifts have propelled their growth.
-“Staffing is a $174B industry – and one of the fastest-growing industries in B2B services.”
+Staffing agencies have been around since the 1940s, but shifts in recent years have propelled their growth.
+“Staffing is a $174B industry — and one of the fastest-growing industries in B2B services.”

 Why Companies Use Staffing Agencies

-In human resources (HR), digital transformation and the shift to hybrid workforces have brought pressures to optimize costs, to facilitate change management, and for airtight compliance.
-With the opportunities to access data insights and tools that streamline, the skills required of and demands on HR have exponentially expanded which resources remain unchanged or even diminish.
-“Even in the areas of HR traditionally imbued with meaning and cultural significance—recruitment, and learning and development—the emphasis has been on productivity and how to measure it.”
+In human resources (HR), digital transformation and hybrid workforces have driven pressure to optimize costs, facilitate change management, and ensure airtight compliance.
+As access to data insights and process-streamlining tools has grown, the skills required of HR professionals and the demands placed on them have expanded exponentially, even as resources have remained stagnant or declined.
+“Even in the areas of HR traditionally imbued with meaning and cultural significance—recruitment and learning and development—the emphasis has been on productivity and how to measure it.”

-As a result, many HR teams are shifting their focuses to their people and partnering with specialists for certain functions like recruiting and compliance.
+As a result, many HR teams are shifting their focus to partnering with staffing agencies for certain functions like recruiting and compliance.
 “The vast majority of CHROs said they were eager to shift to a model we have come to call ‘back to human.’”

-By working with staffing agencies, companies and their often-lean HR teams can focus on more employee-centric initiatives and driving engagement while partnering with firms to cut costs, maximize internal resources, and quickly staff their open roles, especially if they’re temporary, with highly qualified candidates.
+By working with staffing agencies, companies and their lean HR teams can focus on more employee-centric initiatives and driving engagement.
+They can also partner with agencies to cut costs, maximize internal resources, and quickly staff open roles.

-Much like how it’s critical to find the right role and company for you, it’s also important to work with an agency that’s a good fit.
-Staffing companies will often specialize in industries, and for highly technical positions, a firm that has a long history in your focus industry will know what constitutes a “good fit” between companies and candidates.
+Just as it’s important to find the right role for you, it’s also important to work with the right staffing agency.
+Staffing companies often specialize in certain industries.
+For highly technical positions, an agency with a long history in your focus industry will know what constitutes a “good fit” between companies and candidates.

 According to the American Staffing Association, 40% of staffing employees work in higher-skilled occupations, and 11% of staffing agencies serve the engineering, IT, and scientific industry.
-This means, you should be asking specific questions related to your field and desired type of work in addition to standard questions about their success and experience.
+This means you should ask specific questions related to your field, in addition to standard questions about their success and experience.

 Here are some sample questions to ask:

-- What are some positions that they’ve staffed that are relevant to your experiences and interests?
+- What are some positions they’ve staffed relevant to your experiences and interests?

 - What is their fill rate or placement success rate?